This blog has been updated after Microsoft Ignite 2020.

 - Deeply integrated with the security and management of Microsoft 365, such as Intune Modern Management

 - From a best practices point of view; Make sure all Azure resources are in the same region

 - All the Nvidia vGPU / and the recently announced AMD EPIC CPU/GPU graphical enhanced N-Series virtual machines on Azure are supported with Windows Virtual Desktop.

 - Citrix is adding their own Citrix Cloud stack as well to Windows Virtual Desktop, read more about this here.

-- VMware Horizon Cloud is now also available as extension to Windows Virtual Desktop, read more about this here.
+- VMware Horizon Cloud is now also available as an extension to Windows Virtual Desktop, read more about this here.

 The first step that you must do is creating the Azure Managed image, or golden image in VDI terms (or use one pre-build from the gallery).
 Most often, this will be based on the new Windows 10 Enterprise multi-session Operating System, which is now available from the Azure Marketplace.
-After enrolling the server, you can start installing the application on the machine.
+After enrolling in the server, you can start installing the application on the machine.
 When you’re done, you must capture the machine as an image to use as a base for your Windows Virtual Desktop deployment.